jameslawler/notes/docs/portuguese/verbs/todo/conseguir.md

 1. Achieving a Goal:

-   - Portuguese: "Eu consegui terminar o projeto a tempo."
+   - Portuguese: Alcançar um objetivo - ex: Eu consegui terminar o projeto a tempo.
-   - English: "I managed to finish the project on time."
+   - English: Achieve a goal - e.g: I managed to finish the project on time.

 2. Managing to Do Something:

-   - Portuguese: "Tu consegues resolver esse problema facilmente."
+   - Portuguese: Conseguir fazer algo - ex: Tu consegues resolver esse problema facilmente.
-   - English: "You can easily solve that problem."
+   - English: Manage to do something - e.g: You can easily solve that problem.

-3. Succeeding in an Endeavor:

-   - Portuguese: "Ele/ela/você consegue encontrar uma solução."
-   - English: "He/she/you manage to find a solution."

-4. Accomplishing a Task:

-   - Portuguese: "Nós conseguimos convencer o cliente."
-   - English: "We managed to convince the client."

-5. Obtaining an Outcome:

-   - Portuguese: "Eles/elas/vocês conseguiram alcançar o objetivo."
-   - English: "They/you managed to achieve the goal."

 ## Exercises